-All our team members including our guides and porters are aware of their responsibilities in making responsible tourism a reality in each trip.
-Before our tour commences, our guide briefs group members on the importance of conservation in the environment, natural and cultural heritages as part of our responsible and sustainable tourism efforts.
+All our team members including our guides and porters are aware of their responsibilities in making responsible tourism a reality on each trip.
+Before our tour commences, our guide briefs group members on the importance of conservation in the environment, and natural and cultural heritage as part of our responsible and sustainable tourism efforts.
 This procedure has become an integral responsibility of our ongoing efforts.
-We encourage programs and frequently participate and/or initiate clean up campaigns to promote awareness as well as maintaining a clean and healthy living environment.
+We encourage programs and frequently participate in and/or initiate clean-up campaigns to promote awareness as well as maintain a clean and healthy living environment.
 Our dedication continues to sourcing further ways we can conduct sustainable tourism.
 Please visit Responsible Tourism Guidelines for Travelers to see what values we support and urge our guests to follow.

 From how we design our journeys to our long-standing work with the Juniper Trust, these are our key policies:

 We specialize in small group travel.
 Our groups will typically consist of a maximum of 1-10 people, where we can ensure we pass through communities and environments with as small an impact as possible.

 We employ local leaders in every single destination we go to.
 We benefit local economies by employing local people and using small or family-owned restaurants and hotels, and we make sure staff and companies are paid fairly for the incredible work they do.

 We do everything we can to respect and understand local culture and customs.